Religion in Albania: Islam

 Islam was first introduced to Albania in the 15th century after the Ottoman conquest of the area.
-It is the largest religion in the country, representing 56% of the population according to the 2011 census.
+It is the largest religion in the country, nominally representing 50,67 % of the total population (Sunni Muslims, Bektashians and Non-denominational Muslims) according to the 2023 Census in Albania.
 One of the major legacies of nearly five centuries of Ottoman rule was that the majority of Albanians had converted to Islam.
 Therefore, the nation emerged as a Muslim-majority country after Albania's independence in November 1912.

-In the North, the spread of Islam was slower due to the resistance of the Roman Catholic Church and the region's mountainous terrain.
+In the north, the spread of Islam was slower due to the resistance of the Catholic Church and the region's mountainous terrain.
 In the center and south, however, Catholicism was not as strong and by the end of the 17th century the region had largely adopted the religion of the growing Albanian Muslim elite.
 The existence of an Albanian Muslim class of pashas and beys who played an increasingly important role in Ottoman political and economic life became an attractive career option for most Albanians.
 Widespread illiteracy and the absence of educated clergy also played roles in the spread of Islam, especially in northern Albanian-inhabited regions.
 During the 17th and 18th centuries Albanians converted to Islam in large numbers, often under sociopolitical duress experienced as repercussions for rebelling and for supporting the Catholic powers of Venice and Austria and Orthodox Russia in their wars against the Ottomans.

 In the 20th century, the power of Muslim, Catholic and Orthodox clergy was weakened during the years of monarchy and it was eradicated during the 1940s and 1950s, under the state policy of obliterating all organized religion from Albanian territories.

 During the Ottoman invasion the Muslims of Albania were divided into two main communities: those associated with Sunni Islam and those associated with Bektashi Shiism, a mystical Dervish order that came to Albania through the Albanian Janissaries that served in the Ottoman army and whose members practised Albanian pagan rites under a nominal Islamic cover.
-After the Bektashis were banned in Turkey in 1925 by Atatürk, the order moved its headquarters to Tirana and the Albanian government subsequently recognized it as a body independent from Sunnism.
+After the Bektashians were banned in Turkey in 1925 by Atatürk, the order moved its headquarters to Tirana and the Albanian government subsequently recognized it as a body independent from Sunnism.
 Sunni Muslims were estimated to represent approximately 50% of the country's population before 1939, while Bektashi represented another 20%.
-There is also a relatively small minority which belongs to the Ahmadiyya Muslim Community.
 Muslim populations have been particularly strong in eastern and northern Albania and among Albanians living in Kosovo and Macedonia.